manfredmuth/gpx-viewer/docs/3-argo.md

 In case you skipped the previous steps - no worries - this should work from here out of the box.

 We will install the application with help of ArgoCD and for this purpose we first need an ArgoCD installation.
-- We willinstall ArgoCD as operator
+* We will install ArgoCD as operator
-- The operator will reside in the namespace which will have your app later (we do so in order to avoid RBAC and role binding difficulties)
+* The operator will reside in the namespace which will have your app later (we do so in order to avoid RBAC and role binding difficulties)
+* With the operator installed in the same namespace as the application we do restict ourselves at the same time.
+As we will not be able to recover from an accidentially deleted namesapce

 **Navigate in the Administrator view to the operator hub and choose ArgoCD**

 ![ArgoCD Operator](../images/argocd-01.png)

-**Chosse the ArgoCD operator**
+**Choose the ArgoCD operator**

 ![ArgoCD Operator](../images/argocd-02.png)